-Located in the northern Chihuahuan Desert near Alamogordo, New Mexico, White Sands National Monument is home to 275 square miles of white sand dunes.
+Located in the northern Chihuahuan Desert near Alamogordo, New Mexico, White Sands National Park is home to 275 square miles of white sand dunes.

-Pro Tip: If you want to avoid the crowds, visit White Sands National Monument in January when crowds are the smallest.
+Pro Tip: If you want to avoid the crowds, visit White Sands National Park in January when crowds are the smallest.

-There is no public transport to the White Sands National Monument.
+There is no public transport to the White Sands National Park, but you can take an Amtrak Train to El Paso and rent a car from there.

-Where to stay in White Sands National Monument
+Where to stay in White Sands National Park

 If you aren’t lucky enough to score a campsite — or you just really like running water and indoor plumbing — stay in either Alamogordo or Las Cruces, New Mexico.
 A 20 minute drive northeast of White Sands, Alamogordo has a population of 30,000 and offers a range of national chain and local accommodations.
 About an hour southwest of White Sands is the larger community of Las Cruces.
 With a population of more than 100,000 there is a wider range of lodging options in Las Cruces.